Unemployment rate down, job loss up, factories hire, what gives?

 New jobs a mismatch for many unemployed workers

-The unemployment rate remains stubbornly high because plenty of people are still applying for the jobs.
+The unemployment rate remains stubbornly high because plenty of people are still requesting the jobs.
 The New York Times reports that the problem is a mismatch between the kind of skilled workers needed and the ranks of the unemployed.
 During the recession, domestic manufacturers accelerated the long-term move toward more automation, laying off their lowest-skilled workers and replacing them with cheaper labor abroad.
 Now these companies need to hire people who can operate sophisticated computerized machinery, follow complex blueprints and demonstrate higher math skills than old-school assembly line workers.

 A silver lining in the jobs report?